-a) Basis of preparation and presentation of standalone financial statements
+Basis of preparation and presentation of standalone financial statements

 The financial statements are prepared in accordance with the Indian Accounting Standards (Ind AS), under the historical cost convention on the accrual basis except for certain financial instruments which are measured at fair values, the provisions of the Companies Act, 2013 ("the Act") (to the extent notified) and guidelines issued by the Securities and Exchange Board of India (SEBI).
-The Ind AS are prescribed under section 133 of the Act read with Rule 3 of the Companies (Indian Accounting Standards) Rules,2015 and relevant amendments rules issued thereafter.
+The Ind AS are prescribed under section 133 of the Act read with Rule 3 of the Companies (Indian Accounting Standards) Rules, 2015 and relevant amendments rules issued thereafter.

 The financial statements of the Company are prepared in Indian Rupee (₹), which is also the functional currency of the Company.
 All amounts have been roundedoff to the nearest lakhs, unless otherwise indicated.
 Accounting policies have been consistently applied except where a newly-issued accounting standard is initially adopted or a revision to an existing accounting standard requires a change in the accounting policy hitherto in use.
 All assets and liabilities have been classified as current and non-current as per the Company's normal operating cycle.
 Based on the nature of services rendered to customers and time elapsed between deployment of resources and the realisation in cash and cash equivalents of the consideration for such services rendered, the Company has considered an operating cycle of 12 months.
+Figures for the previous years have been regrouped/rearranged wherever considered necessary to conform to the current year classification.